Samantha Shelton: Early life

 Samantha Shelton was born in Los Angeles, California, to director Christopher and Carol Stromme.
 She has three older sisters: Koren, Erin, and fellow actress Marley Shelton.
 Shelton studied acting while attending the North Carolina School of the Arts, and at the Los Angeles High School of the Arts.

 Career

 Acting career

 Her debut was as a waitress in the film Hairshirt, before several television guest roles, including a recurring role on Judging Amy.
 She had a supporting role in White Oleander as a pregnant girl in foster care.
 In 2003, she starred alongside her sister Marley in the independent film Moving Alan and she played the best friend roles in Learning Curves and Shopgirl.
 She also played a receptionist in the independent hit Ellie Parker.
 Some of her scenes were cut, but can be found in the 'special features' section of the DVD.

-In early 2006, Shelton completed filming for the independent film Marcus, which is currently being distributed at film festivals and trying to secure a cinematic release.
+In early 2006, Shelton completed filming for the independent film Marcus.

 In 2006, she starred in Monarch Cove, a TV series shown on Lifetime Network.